 Pork Meatballs with Vegetable Ribbons

-Pork Meatballs with Vegetable Ribbons is a sure-fire family favourite that tastes great, is fun to make AND is a healthy family meal too.
+Pork Meatballs with Vegetable Ribbons is a sure-fire family favourite that tastes great and is fun to make.

-- 1 x 500g pack 5% fat pork mince or 1 x 300g pack prepared fresh meatballs
+- 1 x 500g pack 5% pork mince or 1 x 300g pack prepared fresh pork meatballs

 - 1 tablespoon vegetable oil

 - 1 small onion, peeled and finely chopped

 - 200ml reduced salt chicken stock

 - 250g courgettes, sliced into ribbons using a vegetable peeler